DY-Ch/ECE_226_group17/README.md

 ---

 ##  File Descriptions
+- **`architecture_diagram.png`**: A visual representation of the system architecture, illustrating the offloading of retrieval tasks to the CPU and LLM inference on the GPU.
 - **`evaluate_rag.py`**: The core pipeline implementing the heterogeneous CPU/GPU RAG workflow and tool-calling logic.
 - **`group17_paper.pdf`**: The final technical report detailing our methodology and analysis.
 - **`rag_profiler.py`**: The benchmarking suite used to generate the Recall@5 and latency metrics presented in the paper.